Be different by staying human (according to a recent Inman report with help from offrs)

 According to a recent Inman report, one of many factors that will work in your favor (when it comes to converting leads) is bringing your humanity back into the equation.

-As more agents jump on board with technology-based lead nurturing solutions, it’s becoming apparent that your very humanity (and relatability) is rapidly becoming the dividing line separating those agents that can convert leads and those that just don’t connect.
+As more agents jump on board with technology-based lead nurturing solutions, it’s becoming apparent that your very humanity (and relatability) is rapidly becoming the dividing line separating those agents that can convert leads and those that don’t connect at all.

 Recently, Inman produced a special report pouring over online lead reviews… where we’re getting them, how we’re using them and, of course, the results some pros are seeing with varying approaches to long-play lead conversion going into 2018.
 Let’s take a look at data pouring in…